Markermav/AI_Project_G22/README.md

 The confusion matrix is computed and displayed.

 ## How to run:
 Google Colab has been used to run the project.
+All the necessary libraries will be automatically imported and all the training and testing data will be automatically created.

 ## Dataset Available at:
 https://www.cs.toronto.edu/~kriz/cifar.html